 - Income from authors’ and neighbouring rights as well as from legal and compulsory licenses (Art.
 17, §1, 5° ITC);

 - Income from contracts granting a right of use on built real estate (Art.
 19, §1, 1st indent, 2° ITC);

 - Income mentioned in Art.
 21, 5°, 6° and 10° ITC to the extent it exceeds the relevant thresholds and no withholding tax has been levied on the excess portion.

 The 4% surcharge is, as a result of the increase of the default withholding tax rate to 25%, also abolished as from 1 January 2013.
-For 2012 however the 4% surcharge rules will apply and this has the following practical consequences:
+For 2012 however the 4% surcharge rules apply and this has the following practical consequences:

 - For tax year 2013 taxpayers need in principle to mention all movable income caught by Art.
 17, §1 ITC and all movable miscellaneous income caught by Art.
 90, 5°, 6°, 7° and 11° ITC in their personal tax return.

-- By way of derogation, this reporting obligation does not apply in case of (1) liquidation boni and interest from Leterme government bond, which have been subject to respectively 10% and 15% withholding tax, (2) interest and dividends subject to 21% withholding tax for which the 4% surcharge has been levied, and (3) movable income which has been subject to 21% or 25% withholding tax provided that the total amount of movable income received by the taxpayer in 2012 cannot give rise to the 4% surcharge.
-If the taxpayer is not required to report, he will have to complete a declaration in his tax return, confirming that he has not earned any movable income on which the 4% surcharge is due.
+- By way of derogation, this reporting obligation does not apply in case of (1) liquidation boni and interest from Leterme government bonds, which have been subject to respectively 10% and 15% withholding tax, (2) interest and dividends subject to 21% withholding tax for which the 4% surcharge has been levied, and (3) movable income which has been subject to 21% or 25% withholding tax provided that the total amount of movable income received by the taxpayer in 2012 cannot give rise to the 4% surcharge.
+If the taxpayer is not required to report, he is required to complete a declaration in his tax return, confirming that he has not earned any movable income on which the 4% surcharge is due.